 But this is no dream unit full of model furniture that someone on a micro-budget would never buy.
 The architects used modest finishes — white paint for the exposed brick, raw wood floors, pieces of well-placed sheer fabric — and a rosy palette of neutrals to lighten and brighten the space.
 Seriously, we’ve never seen particleboard look so good.

 The best part?
 This is a design fit for the lazy.
 The lofted sleeping area means there’s no bed to hoist into the wall or clear from the dining table.
 Convertible furniture is for overachievers.

-For Czerny and her colleagues, building a loft was the best way to make the narrow, tall apartment fully usable.
-"The single-room flat will always give you a problem of mixing the major space functions—living area and a bedroom space," Czerny told Nya RUM magazine.
-"We wanted to make the flat similar to the house in the meaning of creating the separated spaces for the day and night activities."
-3xa effectively created the world's most diminutive ranch house.
+For Czerny and her colleagues, building a loft was the best way to make the narrow but tall apartment fully usable.
+“The single-room flat will always give you a problem of mixing the major space functions—living area and a bedroom space,” Czerny told Nya RUM magazine.
+“We wanted to make the flat similar to the house in the meaning of creating the separated spaces for the day and night activities.”
+3xa effectively created the world’s most diminutive ranch house.

 Of course, it’s easy to fall for micro-units when they’re designed by pros.
 This apartment is still a tenement, albeit a really spiffy one.
 But Czerny must be given a macro-load of credit for living within the strictures of her own design.